All Episodes

 I think we are, right.

-You are in the middle of, apparently, this Galaxy Group, which is producing, among many other things, something called the Phanteks 2000, a vertical lift craft with saucer-shaped wings.
+You are in the middle of apparently this galaxy group, which is producing, among many other things, something called the Fantex 2000, a vertical lift craft with saucer-shaped wings.

 Why?

-One of the reasons we did not years back is that we had no artificial stability systems.
+Well, one of the reasons we did not in years back is that we had no artificial stability system.

-And a saucer is inherently mutually or slightly unstable.
+And a saucer is inherently neutrally or slightly unstable.

 But now with artificial stability, there's no reason why you can't take advantage of all the aerodynamics that you get off a saucer.